SeregPie/DearImage/README.md

 | ---: | :--- |
 | `value` | The value to be checked. |

-Returns `true` if the passed value is a data URL string, `false` otherwise.
+Returns `true` if the passed value is a data URL string, otherwise `false`.

 ```javascript
 console.log(DearImage.utils.isDataURL('data:image/png;base64,R0lGODdh'));